-What does a typical day or week look like for a volunteer in the program?
+What does a typical day like for a volunteer?

-Volunteer Formation: These weekly gatherings involve a staff member coming to the community and leading thought-provoking reflection and discussion, usually centered on one of the program pillars.
+Volunteer Formation: Weekly community gatherings involve a staff member guiding volunteers in reflection and discussion, centered on one of the program pillars.
 Throughout the year, the program staff and the volunteer community collaborate to make these times fruitful for everyone.
-Possibilities include hearing speakers, reading articles on justice issues, discussions on service in the service sites, watching documentaries, etc.
+Possibilities include, but are not limited to reading articles and books on social justice and spirituality, reflections on service, watching documentaries, etc.

-Fun: Volunteers will have opportunities to engage with the community through other volunteer service and social activities.
+Fun: Volunteers have lots of opportunities to engage with the community through other volunteer service and social activities.
 Past volunteers have gotten involved with all sorts of other activities!
-From community service events, running groups, alumni clubs, church activities, and community sports teams, to watching the Orioles and Ravens with your new Baltimore family, volunteers find many fun social activities to meet new people and interact with their communities.
+From community service events, running groups, alumni clubs, church activities, and community sports teams, volunteers find many fun social activities to meet new people and interact with their communities.